-North Burnett Regional Council owns and operates nine separate water supply schemes.
-These include: Monto, Mulgildie, Eidsvold, Mundubbera, Gayndah, Biggenden, Mount Perry, Paradise Dam Caravan Park and Mingo Crossing Caravan Park.
+North Burnett Regional Council owns and operates eight separate water supply schemes.
+These include: Monto, Mulgildie, Eidsvold, Mundubbera, Gayndah, Biggenden, Mount Perry and Mingo Crossing Caravan Park.

 Water rates and charges